 Channel Widening.
 To improve its navigational characteristics for cruise ships transiting the West Channel, the narrowest portion of the channel would be widened under Alternative F3.
 Currently, the navigable portion of the West Channel for large cruise ships is approximately 400 feet wide at its narrowest point, with a minimum depth of 40 feet below mean lower low water (MLLW).
 The proposed modifications would widen this portion of the channel to 750 feet-the center 550 feet would have a minimum depth of 40 feet at low tide and the 100 feet of channel on either side would have a minimum depth of 30 feet at low tide (see Figures 2.8 and 2.9).
 The deepest part of the widened channel would be centered on the navigational opening of the West Channel bridge.
 These modifications would require dredging approximately 213,000 cubic yards over 14.8 acres.
-The bridge would be located at the southern end of the widened channel, which would extend approximately 2,000 feet north of the bridge crossing, and north of the channel modification area, the existing channel is already wider and deeper than the proposed modified channel.
+The bridge would be located at the southern end of the widened channel, which would extend approximately 2,000 feet north of the bridge.
+South of the bridge crossing, and north of the channel modification area, the existing channel is already wider and deeper than the proposed modified channel.

 Cost.
-The cost to construct this alternative is estimated to be \$276 million.
-Estimates indicate that the 75-year lifecycle cost of this alternative would be approximately \$286 million.
-The estimated average annual O&M cost is approximately \$188,000.36 An electronic toll facility would add \$85,000 in construction costs and approximately \$150,000 in O&M costs.
-Assuming a per vehicle toll of \$5 initially and \$2 after the first 2 to 3 years,37 adding tolling to Alternative F3 would reduce the lifecycle cost to approximately \$280 million.38
+The cost to construct this alternative is estimated to be \$354276 million.
+Estimates indicate that the 75-year lifecycle cost of this alternative would be approximately \$286-385 million.
+The estimated average annual O&M cost is approximately \$188,000.
+An electronic toll facility would add \$85,000 in construction costs and approximately \$150,000 in O&M costs.
+Assuming a per vehicle toll of \$5 initially and \$2 after the first 2 to 3 years, 47 adding tolling to Alternative F3 would reduce the lifecycle cost to approximately \$280 million.
+18

-The total life cost of this alternative would be approximately \$576 million.
-With a toll, this alternative would generate approximately \$45 million in total revenue, which would reduce the total life cost to approximately \$531 million.39
+The total life cost of this alternative would be approximately \$576-675 million.
+Assuming a per vehicle toll of \$5 initially and \$2 after the first 2 to 3 years, adding tolling to Alternative F3 With a toll, this alternative-would generate approximately \$45-51 million in total revenue, which would reduce the total life cost to approximately \$531-624 million.
+(See Appendix F for detailed cost information.)